-- Freedom to all people to follow and propagate their religion without any discrimination, that is, when the state does not discriminate about religion. - India is a country of various leaders, the task of providing equal opportunities to all to maintain democracy is difficult.
+- Freedom to all people to follow and propagate their religion without any discrimination, that is, when the state does not discriminate about religion.
+It is called a secular state diversities. - India is a country of various the task of providing equal opportunities to all to maintain democracy is difficult.
 Hence, with the 42nd amendment to the Indian Constitution, the term secularism was added.
 The Declaration of the constitution declares to oppose hegemony, to oppose the domination of religion and to promote equality between and among different religions, etc.

-Supremacy between religions:-
+Supremacy among religions:-

-• Every Indian citizen has the right to live with freedom and dignity in any part of the country, yet many examples of discrimination are prevalent, in which the domination between religions is bigger because we consider our own religion superior.
+Every Indian citizen has the right to live with freedom and dignity in any part of the country, yet many examples of discrimination are prevalent, in which the domination among religions is bigger because we consider our own religion superior and other's inferior.

-Supremacism inside Religion:-
+Domination inside Religion:-